 (d) analyze site characteristics and performance metrics.

 (e) select sites and/or processes for targeted on-site monitoring.

 In practice, monitoring can be performed centrally and is accomplished by targeting patients or sites based on outlying, inlying, erroneous, operationally deficient or potentially fraudulent data.
-Use of a tool that incorporates statistical algorithms to identify risk factors is required and access to skilled statisticians can be beneficial in accurately interpreting results.
+Use of a tool that incorporates statistical methodology to identify risk factors is required and access to skilled statisticians is essential to accurately interpret results.